JamesHizon/KafkaMiniProject/README.md

 ### Screenshot Info
-I will mainly show the screenshot of when I was able to successfully detect messages as fraud, since the Kafka streaming application does not always seem to be working.
-See file attached.
+Attached are screenshots of when I was able to obtain the essential desired queueing.transactions (from generator), legit and fraud messages.
+I am not always able to have it successfully run, however.